help-AY/MDEF/docs/term-1/05_tech-beyond-the-myth.md

 ![](../images/05_TBTM/Page1.jpg)

-since we had a lot of motors, our first immediate thought was to creating a mechanically moving device. and after a lot of brainstorming we let our inner-child thoughts come out on top.
+since we had a lot of motors, our first immediate thought was to create a mechanically moving device. and after a lot of brainstorming we let our inner-child take over.

 ![](../images/05_TBTM/Page2.jpg)